Skip to Content

 Choosing any animal names, start the game by saying “I went to the zoo and I saw a monkey.”

-You respond with “I went to the zoo and I saw a monkey, a lion and a tortoise.”
+You – or the next child in the group – responds with “I went to the zoo and I saw a monkey, a lion and a tortoise.”

 For each turn, repeat the animals that have already been listed, in sequence, then add a new one.
 You may not repeat an animal.

-At first, this may be tricky, but with time you will be amazed at how many animals your child can remember.
+At first, this may be tricky, but with time you will be amazed at how many animals kids can remember.

 This game is actually easier with more people because it is easier to associate words with different people than 10 words from the same person.
 So be sure to get the siblings, parents and grandparents involved.